patters-match/prism2-flashing/README.md

   - Force a define for `PRISM2_NON_VOLATILE_DOWNLOAD`
 - If your prism card is not claimed by the hostap driver on insertion (see `dmesg` output) then view its device ids using `pccardctl ident`
   - Edit `hostap_cs.c` searching for PCMCIA_DEVICE_MANF_CARD and add your additional ids
-- Compile the hostap kernel using:
+- Compile the hostap kernel modules using:
   `modules make -C /lib/modules/2.6.30.5/build M=$(pwd) modules`
-- The new module binaries are now in the `hostap` folder on your USB key, so you can skip directly to this point if you need to restart to fetch the firmware files.
+- The new module binaries are now in the `hostap` folder on your USB key, so you can skip directly to this point if you need to restart
 - Stop and eject your card (slot number may vary):
   ```
   ifconfig wlan0 down
   ifconfig wifi0 down
   pccardctl eject 1
   # remove card
   rmmod orinoco_cs
   rmmod hostap_cs
   rmmod hostap
   modprobe /initrd/mnt/dev_ro2/hostap/hostap.ko
   modprobe /initrd/mnt/dev_ro2/hostap/hostap_cs.ko
   ```